apache/iotdb/docs/UserGuide/Reference/TSDB-Comparison.md

 * SQL like:

   * IoTDB and InfluxDB support SQL like language.
+In addition, the integration of IoTDB and Calcite is almost done (a PR has been submitted), which means IoTDB will support Standard SQL soon.
-  * OpenTSDB and KairosDB only support Rest API, while IoTDB also supports Rest API.
+  * OpenTSDB and KairosDB only support Rest API, while IoTDB also supports Rest API (a PR has been submitted).
   * TimescaleDB uses the SQL the same as PG.

 * Schema: